Nicholas-DeCilio/-hello-world-/README.md

-# Updating a new branch
+# Trying out Github with a few python projects
-“I'm updating this new branch to see what happens”
+“Testing out how to use github.
+Will be uploading a few python projects as I go along”